Eastern Area Soccer League

 ii.
 Total League Goal Differential

-f.
-If games are canceled due to inclement weather and cannot be made up than the standings will be based on a percentage basis
+e.
+If games are canceled due to inclement weather and cannot be made up than the standings will be based on a percentage basis.

 a.
-U8 will use a Size 3 Ball
+U6 and U8 will use a Size 3 Ball

 b.
 U10 and U12 will use a Size 4 Ball